Skip to main content

 ESP32S2 Series #

-ESP32-S2 is the next version of the ESP32 microcontroller, that was launched in 2020.
+ESP32-S2 is the first ESP32 successor version, that was announced in 2019.
 It is the successor to the ESP32 chip, focusing its design for low-power and high-performance applications.
 The ESP32S2 features a single-core 32bit Xtensa LX7 processor, that provides the same clock frequency, as the previous Xtensa LX6, of up to 240 MHz.

 As the ESP32-S2 is more focused on low power, it has less SRAM, which comes at 320 KB, 128 KB ROM and up to 4 MB flash memory.